-The centerpiece of the ceremony was a newly installed 12-foot high bronze sculpture, Syncronetic #4, by sculptor Riis Burwell.
+The centerpiece of the ceremony was a newly installed, 12-foot high bronze sculpture, Syncronetic #4, by sculptor Riis Burwell.
 Supervisor Mike McGuire, Jennifer Sloan, Executive Director of the Arts Council of Sonoma County, Che Voigt of the Voigt Foundation, and Jon Stout, Airport Manager, spoke at the dedication.

-“Sonoma County is a world class destination for wine, food, recreation and the arts.
-This partnership will highlight some of the incredibly talented artists that call Sonoma County home at one of our most traveled entry points, the Airport,” Supervisor Mike McGuire stated.
+“Sonoma County is a world-class destination for wine, food, recreation and the arts.
+This partnership will highlight some of the incredibly talented artists who call Sonoma County home at one of our most traveled entry points, the Airport,” Supervisor Mike McGuire stated.
 Jennifer Sloan, who with Supervisor McGuire was instrumental in planning the partnership, commented, “We aim to lift the visibility of the arts and encourage the 7.5 million annual travelers to Sonoma County to extend their stay to experience our region’s arts, entertainment and recreation.
 STS is the ideal place to start.”

-Future plans include an expanse of colorful plantings at the arrival gate provided in partnership with the Luther Burbank Home & Gardens, the introduction of art and educational elements into the pre-boarding passenger waiting room, and a series of banners that will line Airport Boulevard to promote the diversity of arts and innovation in Sonoma County.
+Future plans include an expanse of colorful plantings at the arrival gate, provided in partnership with the Luther Burbank Home & Gardens, the introduction of art and educational elements into the pre-boarding passenger waiting room, and a series of banners that will line Airport Boulevard to promote the diversity of arts and innovation in Sonoma County.
 The bucolic Welcome sign seen above, was created by artist Rik Olson, is already in place at the arrival gate.

 With 130 nonprofit art organizations, over 120 performing arts companies, just over 110 festivals, 34 performing venues, 83 museums and galleries, and over 27,000 individual artists of every discipline, Sonoma County is often said to have more artists per capita than anywhere else in California.
 During 2010, travel spending in Sonoma County accounted for $1.2 billion in gross revenue, $80 million in government revenue, and over 16,000 local jobs.
 Of that, Arts, Entertainment, and Recreation generated $243 million in gross revenue, or just over 20% of the total, and 6,445 jobs in Sonoma County.